 Photo enforcement devices have been banned on state highways in Arizona.
 They can still be found on surface streets in many cities throughout Arizona though.
 Scottsdale and Paradise Valley are particularly prolific issuers of photo enforcement tickets.

 What is service of process or personal service?
 How do I know if I’ve been served?

 Service of process refers to the procedure through which the State provides a driver formal notice of a photo radar ticket.
 (When discussing traffic tickets, the “State” is who issues the ticket.
 Your case name will be “The State of Arizona v.
 Named Defendant”, even though the ticket may have been issued by the Scottsdale Police Department, for example.)
 There are rules governing how the State may accomplish service of process, and when the State fails to conform to the rules, we can often take advantage of those errors to get a case dismissed.

 How is Service of Process accomplished?

 Service of process in a photo radar case may be accomplished several ways:

-Through personal service: Personal service means that an individual who is licensed with the state, know as a licensed process server, comes to the defendant’s residence and delivers a copy of the photo radar ticket to the defendant or someone of suitable age and discretion who lives with the defendant.
+Substitute service means that an individual who is licensed with the state, known as a licensed process server, comes to the defendant’s residence and delivers a copy of the photo radar ticket to someone of suitable age and discretion who lives with the defendant.